seukgcode/IncDE/README.md

 - /checkpoint: The generated models are stored in this folder.
 - /data: The datasets(ENTITY, RELATION, FACT, HYBRID, graph_equal, graph_higher, graph_lower) are stored in this folder.
 - /logs: Logs for the training are stored in this folder.
+- /save: Some temp results are in this folder.
 - /src: Source codes are in this folder.
 - /main.py: To run the IncDE.
 - data_preprocess.py: To prepare the data processing.